dubai-living-guide/staff-directory-pro/readme.txt

 == Upgrade Notice ==

-* 1.4.6: New Feature: Group staff members by category!
+* 1.5: New Staff List widget!
+Also, new Staff Member fields: mailing address and website.